ericfoy/modoc/README.md

 # Modoc

-Designed with the use of tables and blocks in mind.
-When you need to optimize screen real estate utilization.
+- Designed with the use of tables and blocks in mind.
+- When you need to optimize screen real estate utilization.
+- Makes an excellent admin theme, as well.

 ## Documentation